SpaceXpanse/democrit-marketplace/README.md

 ## Integration with Games

-Democrit takes care of most of the underlying logic for handling general atomic trades on XAYA.
+Democrit takes care of most of the underlying logic for handling general atomic trades on SpaceXpanse.
 To launch a decentralised market for assets of a particular game, the game developer (or in fact any interested developer) just needs to implement game-specific functions that tell Democrit